-Geoff Standen is a partner in the construction and engineering team.
+Geoff Standen is a consultant in the construction and engineering team.
 He has practised extensively in all areas of the law relating to the building, construction and engineering industries and is highly regarded for his work.

 Geoff's practice is primarily centred on commercial, industrial, rail, mining, energy and infrastructure projects and extends from project inception to dispute resolution.
 He is heavily involved in project structuring, contract documentation, project risk analysis and claims advice and management, and also conducts a substantial litigation and alternative dispute resolution practice.

 Geoff is involved in major projects including power projects, hospitals, prisons and water and sewerage infrastructure and has extensive experience in PPP projects.
 He also advises participants in the rail, mining & resources, and energy sectors.